cmdimkpa/db_config/README.md

 ![Server Load](https://kpmg-data-api.s3.us-east-2.amazonaws.com/server_test.png)

 We can see that the load is well distributed over both available cores, and regardless of the heavy traffic, the single node is only at 70% capacity.
-It is also worthy of note that a single node can handle 1 million requests without breaking.
+It is also worthy of note that a single node can handle 1 million requests successfully without breaking, making it suitable for production.

 The results of the test are shown below: